-This handbook provides information about Brevard Family Partnership, the services offered, and how we will work with you and your family.
-Your Care Coordinator or designated staff member will go over this handbook with you to answer any additional questions you may have.
-You will be asked to sign a paper stating that you have received this handbook and understand your rights and responsibilities.
+This handbook will provide you with information about Brevard C.A.R.E.S.
+(Coordination, Advocacy, Resources, Education and Support) and the services we offer, as well as explain how we will work with you and your family.
+Your Coordinator will go over this handbook with you and answer any additional questions you may have.
+They will ask you to sign a form stating that you have received this handbook and understand your rights and responsibilities.

-Brevard Family Partnership has developed a continuum of care for children and families that is committed to promoting prevention and providing the support you and your family need to live successfully after exiting the child welfare system.
+Brevard C.A.R.E.S. has developed a seamless continuum of care for children and families committed to promoting prevention and providing the support you and your family requires to live successfully after graduating from the program.